 Prior to becoming the state’s Education Commissioner, Morath served on the Dallas Independent School District board of trustees for more than four years.
 During that time, he focused on academic improvements.
 And by his final year on the board, DISD had seen improvement in various areas including rise including kindergarten readiness, math proficiency and graduation rates.

 A strong advocate of public education, Commissioner Morath graduated from Garland High School in the Garland Independent School District.
-Thanks to a great public school education, he earned his Bachelor of Business Administration degree, summa cum laude, from George Washington University in two-and-a-half years.
+And thanks to the great public school education he received in Texas, he went on to earn a Bachelor of Business Administration degree, summa cum laude, from George Washington University in two-and-a-half years.

 While starting his first company, Commissioner Morath was asked to teach an advanced computer science class at his high school alma mater after the previous teacher resigned suddenly.
 He taught through the school year until a permanent teacher was hired and remains amazed at how difficult it is to teach.

-With a belief system that continually calls him to serve others, Commissioner Morath has participated in numerous volunteer activities, including his church’s Missions Team, in schools and juvenile justice facilities and as a mentor Big Brother.
-He helped organize a trip to orphanages in southern India to set up clean running water systems, and he volunteered at an eye clinic in rural Mexico, where he met another volunteer, Dr. Laura Vondra, who is now his wife.
+With a belief system that continually calls him to serve others, Commissioner Morath has participated in numerous volunteer activities, including church Missions Team, schools and juvenile justice facilities and serving as a mentor Big Brother.
+While in Dallas, he helped organize a trip to orphanages in southern India to set up clean running water systems, and volunteered at an eye clinic in rural Mexico, where he met another volunteer, Dr. Laura Vondra, who is now his wife.
 They are the proud parents of a daughter and son.